cvetomir-todorov/Workflow/docs/foundation-git-workflow.md

   - PR creator is the Assignee
   - PR creator should check how its PR looks before assigning reviewers
   - At least 1 reviewer (who is another person!) should approve the PR
-  - At least 1 owner should approve the PR
+  - At least 1 code owner (who is another person!) should approve the PR
   - Possible exceptions: team size is small, there's no one available due to holidays/etc, there's an urgent need to merge changes